 Due to the fact that it does not own the infrastructure, the City of Utica has generally two options if it desires to lower its operating costs through converting the older lights to LED.
 First, it could approach National Grid in an attempt to buy the infrastructure.
-Based on early indications, this option could be cost-prohibitive as the City would have to pay National Grid for the present amortized value of each applicable light/pole, and potentially the associated wiring, as well as the City would then have to purchase the necessary materials to upgrade and/or replace the light fixtures, and staff the necessary personnel to maintain the new infrastructure the City would then own.
+Based on early indications, this option could be cost-prohibitive as the City would have to pay National Grid for the present amortized value of each applicable light/pole, and potentially the associated wiring, as well as the cost of the "business model" - the future value of operations to National Grid.
+On top of this, the City would then have to purchase the necessary materials to upgrade and/or replace the light fixtures, and staff the necessary personnel to maintain the new infrastructure the City would then own.
 The costs to address over 13,000 units could be quite significant.
 Nonetheless, State Public Service Law § 70 allows for the sale of street lighting assets - a negotiated agreement between the municipality and utility would be filed with the PSC for approval.